ozf1r/qsearch/README.md

 You need to have diatheke installed to print the Bible verses and need XML::LibXML in Perl.

+You need to edit the path to topics.xml and set my $module = "FinPR"; to the diatheke module you want to see results from.

 # usage

 ./qsearch.pl topic